maxpenner/DECT-NR-Plus-SDR/README.md

 ### [loopback](lib/include/dectnrp/upper/tpoint_firmware/loopback/tfw_loopback.hpp)

 This is a firmware family.
 Each individual firmware is a simulation with a single device looping its TX signal back into its own RX path.
-It is used to test SDR functionality such as synchronization and packet error rate (PER) over SNR.
+It is used to test SDR functionality such as synchronization and packet error rates (PERs) over SNR.
 The wireless channel model can be switched in `radio.json` from an AWGN channel to a doubly selective Rayleigh fading channel.

 ### [p2p](lib/include/dectnrp/upper/tpoint_firmware/p2p/tfw_p2p_base.hpp)